vlang/pdf/README.md

 #### Save the file

-With the result as s string builder we can do what we want, save on disk, return it like a HTTP response are whatever.
+With the result as a string builder we can do what we want, save on disk, return it like a HTTP response, or whatever else we can think of!

-In this quickstart we will save the PDF file on the storage:
+In this quickstart, we will save the PDF file on the storage:

 ```v
 os.write_file_array('example06.pdf', txt.buf)
 ```

-## Result PDF
+## Resultant PDF

-the obtained PDF file can be open in a simple text editor, and because we chosen to do not compress it we can read its raw form:
+The obtained PDF file can be opened in a simple text editor Because we chose not to compress as we went along; we can read the PDF's raw form:

 ```
 %PDF-1.4